eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 When an application deletes a reliable DCPS data writer, there is no guarantee that all its readers have already acknowledged the correct receipt of all samples.
-In such a case, Cyclone DDS lets the writer (and the owning participant if necessary) linger in the system for some time, controlled by the ``Internal/WriterLingerDuration`` option.
+In such a case, Eclipse Cyclone DDS lets the writer (and the owning participant if necessary) linger in the system for some time, controlled by the ``Internal/WriterLingerDuration`` option.
 The writer is deleted when all samples have been acknowledged by all readers or the linger duration has elapsed, whichever comes first.

-Note that the writer linger duration setting is currently not applied when Cyclone DDS is requested to terminate.
+Note that the writer linger duration setting is currently not applied when Eclipse Cyclone DDS is requested to terminate.